 All DRM technologies mostly follow the same principles.
 They provide at least:

 Client-side implementation for respective platforms

 Interface (specification) for a license request and response

 Format (specification) for DRM encryption and DRM signaling

-Each DRM technology vendor runs their certification programs for 3rd party service providers and their developers.
+Each DRM technology vendor runs its certification programs for 3rd party service providers and their developers.
 For example, here is a list of Microsoft PlayReady technology partners: https://www.microsoft.com/playready/partners/

 A few years ago this would have been a hard question.
-However, in 2021, the answer is: all of them!
-If you examine the table above, each platform has its own "native" DRM, e.g. on iOS, it is FairPlay, on Android, Widevine and on the Xbox, PlayReady.
+However, in 2022, the answer is all of them!
+If you examine the table above, each platform has its own "native" DRM, e.g. on iOS, it is FairPlay, on Android, Widevine, and on the Xbox, PlayReady.